Office Hours: I’m here every morning at 7:30. To meet after school, please make an appointment.

 - There is a clock up on the front wall, so you don’t need to take out your cellphone to check the time.

 - No eating in class.
-You may have water in a bottle with a cap/lid.

 - Do not throw anything (this includes trying to throw something in a trashcan – from any distance).
 If you throw something, you will pick up the classroom floor before dismissal.